Wednesday, July 22, 2009

 4) If you say you're going to do something (call, visit, etc.) make sure to do it promptly.

-6) Resist judging your friend's reaction to the loss against what you imagine yours would be.
+6) Resist judging your friend's reaction to the loss and comparing it against what you imagine yours would be.
 You may think that after two weeks, or two months, or two years your friend should be "over it".
 You may think that their grief is out of proportion because the baby was so small.
 If so, you may be in danger of saying Something Really Stupid.
 Better go back and review above.

 8) Please, please, please be a friend instead of just avoiding the person!
 Don't know what to say?
 Then say "I'm sorry, I don't know what to say."